tylerpcarter/inls161/refsheets/index.md

 # Git

+{% marginnote 'git' '**git** is a distributed version control system that keeps track of the changes between plaintext source files.
+It can be used for collaboration or for managing and keeping track of workflows for individuals.
+While primarily intended for software source code, git works with any plaintext files, and so can also be used for authoring of other kinds.' %}

 <a href="http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf" target="_blank">Git - The Simple Guide (PDF)</a> <a href="https://rogerdudler.github.io/git-guide/" target="_blank">(WEB)</a>

 <a href="https://education.github.com/git-cheat-sheet-education.pdf" target="_blank">Git Cheat Sheet - GitHub</a>